 Physical health issues

-An underlying cause of anxiety disorders may be problems of the physical health.
+An underlying cause of disorders may be problems of the physical health.
 People who suffer asthma, or have gone through say heart diseases, or have diabetes, they all possess a high possibility to develop an anxiety disorder.

-Even going through nervous breakdowns can end up the person with a severe case of anxiety disorder.
+Even going through nervous breakdowns can end up the person with a severe case of disorder.
 Also, hormonal disorder like thyroid is linked to developing an anxiety disorder, as well.
 Most of the time, the initial giveaway of ailing physical health is from the person showing symptoms of anxiety disorder.

 Drug use or heavy substance abuse can lead to the development of an anxiety disorder in an individual.
 Consumption of substances like weed or cannabis, heroin, amphetamines, sedatives, heavy intake of alcohol leads to numbing of the senses and initiating the process of developing an acute anxiety disorder in a person.